Coronavirus and your home (Scotland)

 The Housing and Property Chamber has rescheduled hearings that had previously been postponed due to coronavirus.
 If you had a case that had been postponed, you will be notified when you should attend the Tribunal.

-All mandatory grounds for eviction have become discretionary.
+The temporary ban on evictions has now ended.
+However, all mandatory grounds for eviction have become discretionary.
 This means that the tribunal can decide not to evict you if they wish.

 If you are contacted by a sheriff officer who is threatening eviction, contact Shelter Scotland for help.

 The Government has passed a temporary law to protect tenants in Scotland during coronavirus.
 In most cases, your landlord will now need to give you six months' notice before they can start legal action to evict you.
 These new rules will be in place until at least 31 March 2022.
 There are some exceptions, such as where a landlord is ending the tenancy due to antisocial and criminal behaviour, or because the landlord or their family need to move into the property.
 More information can be found at Shelter Scotland.

 If you are a private tenant, new rules also came into force on 1 October 2020 which cover the process a landlord should follow if they are considering repossession action against you.

 - Your landlord should provide you with clear information relating to the terms of the tenancy, the amount of arrears and your rights in relation to the repossession proceedings.

 - Your landlord should try to agree a reasonable plan to with you.
 They should consider affordability, taking into account your personal and financial circumstances.